 Also check out>> Top CCNA Interview Questions

 Ans.
 Firewalls serve to protect an internal network from external attacks.

 Q35.
 What are proxy servers and how do they protect computer networks?

 Ans.
 Proxy servers prevent external users from identifying the IP addresses of an internal network.
 They make a network virtually invisible to external users, who cannot identify the physical location of a network without knowledge of the correct IP address.

 Q36.
 What are Nodes and Links?

 Ans.
-Nodes – Devices or data points on a larger network are known as nodes.
+Nodes – Devices or data points on a more extensive network are known as nodes.
 They are individual parts of a larger data structure and contain data.
 They also link other nodes.

 Links- A link is the physical and logical network component for interconnecting hosts or nodes in a network.
 It is a physical communication medium such as coaxial cable or optical fiber.

 Ans.
 SLIP or Serial Line Interface Protocol was developed during the early UNIX days and it is used for remote access.